Do I Need Planning Permission for My New Conservatory?

 • On designated land no permitted development for rear extensions of more than one story; no cladding of the exterior; no side extensions.

-Is There a Size Restriction on My Conservatory?
+Is There A Size Restriction On Conservatories?

 Your conservatory cannot occupy any more than half the land surrounding the property.
-You’ll need to consider other buildings on the land such as sheds and greenhouses when planning your conservatory.
+You’ll need to consider other buildings on the land, such as sheds and greenhouses, when planning your conservatory.

 How Far Can the Conservatory Extend?